Ibrox Stadium: Ibrox Park and Ibrox disaster (1902–1928)

+Renovations (1928–1953)

 The next major redevelopment occurred in 1928, after Rangers had won their first double.
 A new Main Stand, to the south side of the ground, was opened on 1 January 1929.
 The Main Stand, which has the familiar Leitch style criss-cross balcony and a red-brick facade, seated 10,000 people and provided standing accommodation in an enclosure.
 Simon Inglis, a writer on football stadia, commented in 2005 that the Main Stand is Leitch's "greatest work" and is "still resplendent today in its red brick glory under a modern mantle of glass and steel".
 The architectural significance of the Main Stand was reflected when it became a Category B listed building in 1987.
 Original seats in the Main Stand were made of cast iron and oak.
 One was auctioned in 2011 for £1,080.

 The banking of the terracing continued to increase in the 1930s.
 On 2 January 1939, the Old Firm game against Celtic attracted a crowd of 118,567, the record attendance for any league match played in Britain.
 At this point, Ibrox was the second-largest stadium in Britain.